BenderRobotics/BR-LabVIEW-Error-Handling/README.md

 ## Releases

+### v0.0.3.9 (released on 2021 08 09)

+- bug fix, number of created error is not changed when XML file does not exist

+### v0.0.3.7 (released on 2021 05 29)

+- XML file is searched also in current VI's path

+### v0.0.3.6 (released on 2021 05 17)

+- add vipc file to repository

 ### v0.0.3.5 (released on 2023 11 06)

 - add support for multiple XML files with error codes definitions in one project